Last Photographed: Saturday 9th April 2005

 If you're wondering where the name comes from, 'wethers' is an old word for sheep - and you can see how in the Autumn mists these stones might look like a grazing flock as they rise out of the gloom ahead of you.

 For my money, the backdrop for the Greywethers is absolutely spectacular.
 While it's not as isolated as the fabulous White Moor Circle, it's a close second.
 For anyone in search of what little wilderness England has left to offer, this circle has to be near the top of your 'must see' list.
-One thing worth noting - the Greywethers are apparently a popular waypoint for Dartmoor walkers, although we only saw one other couple while we were here.
+One thing worth noting - the Greywethers are apparently a popular waypoint for Dartmoor walkers, although I only saw one other couple while I was here.

 A number of local legends are associated with these circles.
 One tells how the stones rotate slowly at sunrise, allowing each to soak up heat from the sun.
 Another legend tells how faithless wives and loose young women had to do penance for their misdeeds before kneeling at the stones and asking forgiveness.
 If forgiveness was forthcoming, nothing would happen and the women were free to leave.
 If forgiveness was withheld, the stone would topple, crushing its unlucky victim beneath it.
 Yet another legend recounts how a young maiden broke the heart of her shepherd husband.
 Subsequently, one of the old gods of Dartmoor witnessed how the shepherd found solace in his flock, so turned man and sheep to stone so that they might never be parted again.
 Other legends tell similar tales and all are better documented elsewhere.
 A link to one good source is provided in the sidebar.